ga4gh/vrs/schema/vrs/def/CopyNumberChange.rst

 **Computational Definition**

-An assessment of the copy number of a :ref:`Location` or a :ref:`Gene` within a system (e.g. genome, cell, etc.) relative to a baseline ploidy.
+An assessment of the copy number of a :ref:`Location` within a system (e.g. genome, cell, etc.) relative to a baseline ploidy.

 **GA4GH Digest**